blib-la/captain/README.md

 <!-- tocstop -->

+Certainly!
+Here's an updated section for your README, incorporating the new marketplace feature and the enhancements to live reporting:

+---

 ## Key Features

 - **Versatile AI Tool Integration** ✅: Seamlessly connect with various AI tools and models for diverse functionalities.
 - **Local and Online Modes** ✅: Operate fully offline after initial model downloads or connect with online AI services like OpenAI's GPT and RunPod.
 - **Self-Contained Application** ✅: Enjoy the simplicity of a single `.exe` file with no need for installing Python dependencies or other software.
 - **Open Source and Free** ✅: Accessible AI for everyone, with the full source code available for modification and extension.

-## What's New
+- **Dynamic AI Model Marketplace** ✅: Easily download and update Stable Diffusion checkpoints directly through the in-app marketplace.
 - **Image Captioning** 🖼️: Start with state-of-the-art automatic captioning powered by multiple AI methods.
-- **AI-Assisted Creativity** 🎨: Future updates will introduce live painting with AI and training custom models, like LoRA for Stable Diffusion.
-- **Expanded Local Models** 🧠: Look forward to local models like CLIP for context-aware captions and Llava, offering multi-modal capabilities akin to GPT-Vision.

 ## Planned Features

 - **Training and Fine-Tuning** ⏳: Personalize and train AI models directly within Captain.
 - **Cross-Platform Compatibility** ⏳: We're steering towards supporting Linux and macOS users soon.
+- **Expanded Local Models** 🧠: Look forward to local models like CLIP for context-aware captions and Llava, offering multi-modal capabilities akin to GPT-Vision.
+- **AI-Assisted Creativity** 🎨: Future updates will introduce live painting with AI and training custom models, like LoRA for Stable Diffusion.

+---

+This update keeps the format consistent with your existing style while incorporating the new marketplace feature and the improved live reporting for caption generation.

 ## Getting Started